Best 3D Printer Under 300 Dollars (Complete Buyer’s Guide)

 Quick Recap Before We Move On To The 2nd Best 3D Printer Under 300:

-- All Filament Types: The heated build plate and wide range of extruder temperatures allow this printer to work with any type of filament, from basic filaments, such as ABS and PLA, to more advanced materials, such as conductive PLA, wood and metal composites, or dissolvable PVA
+- The heated build plate and wide range of extruder temperatures allow this printer to work with any type of filament, from basic filaments, such as ABS and PLA, to more advanced materials

 - Compact Desktop Design: Featuring a small footprint and basic, open frame design, this 3D printer is compact enough for any desk.